LV52016/OOP/README.md

 1. Upload the code from [code/code.ino](https://github.com/LV52016/OOP/blob/master/code/code.ino) to your Arduino board (tested only with Arduino UNO board, but should also work with other boards).
 2. Run the java program (your Arduino board must be connected to your PC via USB).
-3. Select the appropriate port for your Arduino board (if you can't see any ports, click the Rescan button) and click Connect.
+3. Select the appropriate port for your Arduino board (if there are no available ports, click the Rescan button first) and click Connect.
+4. Now you can set each pin to be used as an input or output (lower middle section).
+5. After that you can control each digital pin with toggle buttons (upper middle section), or set the analog output values.

+#### To make a graph and save it as .png:
+1. Enable one or both channels (center of the middle section).
+2. Select which analog pin(s) you want to record.
+3. Adjust 'Fill graph', 'Show grid' and 'Grid on top' options as you wish.
+4. You can also change the timebase right below the graph.
+5. Choose a path where you wish to save your graph (default is your Desktop).
+6. Press 'Save graph' and you're done!